It is unrecommended to learn to jump before you can stand

 But you can always learn st stacking

-The stacking method itself is not used in multiplayer because you cannot easily clear your accumulated lines.
-However there are several benefits that you will gain from learning this method that will translate to multiplayer:
+The stacking method itself is not used in multiplayer because you cannot quickly clear your accumulated lines.
+However, there are several benefits that you will gain from learning this method that will translate to multiplayer:

-- Since it is impossible to do ST Stacking without planning of your future pieces, it trains you on how to look at previews
+- Since it is impossible to do ST Stacking without planning your future pieces, it trains you to look at previews

 - It is a good introduction into efficient stacking